 Dance, when you’re perfectly free.

 Rumi danced, mourned and wrote poems until the pressure forged a new consciousness.
+“The wound is the place where the Light enters you,” he once wrote.
 His soul fused with his beloved.
 They became One: Rumi, Shams and God.
 He wrote:

 Why should I seek?
 I am the same as he.